WTM 2019- Smooth but Vanilla

 Jason Rulo

-Jason Rulo CSCS, CISSN, HFS, is the owner of Assault Fitness, Neptune Performance Products and Pinnacle Personal and Performance Training, in St. Louis, MO.
+Jason Rulo CSCS, CISSN, HFS, is the owner of Neptune Performance Products and Pinnacle Personal and Performance Training, in St. Louis, MO.
 He has been in the personal fitness and sports performance training field since 1999 and has worked with all levels from youth to professional athletes.
 He is also a founding member of Alpha Racing.
-Jason has been a competitive obstacle racer since 2010 and completed the World's Toughest Mudder from 2012-2018.
+Jason has been a competitive obstacle racer since 2010 and completed the World's Toughest Mudder from 2012-2024.
 He is also the inventor of the Neptune Thermoregulation System.
 Mr. Rulo can be reached at [email protected].

 Follow me